notsamj/Personal-Projects/Lisp App 1/README.md

 Computer Science course prior to completing my bachelor's degree involved programming in Lisp so when I was looking for programs to make to illustrate my knowledge of the field I felt comfortable making a state traversal program in Lisp.

+### Regarding the comments
+I used many comments in this program.
+I decided to use this program as a way to illustrate how many and how detailed I am willing to make comments if required.
+I do not use this many comments for programs that are not public.